-Intuition is the ability to know something without the use of a rational thought process.
+Intuition is the ability to know something without using a rational thought process.
 The answer or solution magically appears in our awareness.
-It’s an instinctive hunch.
+It’s an intuitive hunch.
 If the answer or solution is correct, perhaps this also the exercise of wisdom?
 So, getting in touch with the voice of our intuition is probably an excellent idea.
 Does this oppose the analytical approach?

 You could say that reason and common sense complement intuition.
-If you get confirmation of your answer by both methods, you are probably on track.
-So, if your intuition confirms what your observational skills tell you, then again you probably have the best answer.
+If you confirm your answer by both methods, you will probably be on track.
+So, if your intuition proves what your observational skills tell you, then again, you probably have the best answer.
 So, they are not opposing forces.
 They all work together.
-These mental approaches are all part of the mental toolbox.
+These mental approaches are all part of the cognitive toolbox.
 If we are wise, we will cultivate them all.
 Thus, we will enhance our overall problem-solving abilities.

 Those we recognize as being wise have the full package.
-They show a high level of intuition, common sense and reasoning, and possess good observational skills.
+Wise people show a high level of intuition, common sense and reasoning, and good observational skills.
 These types of people seem one step ahead of everyone else.
-So analytical skills and intuition go hand in hand, the Dalai Lama is someone who exemplifies this kind of extraordinary wisdom.
+So analytical skills and intuition go hand in hand, and the Dalai Lama is someone who exemplifies this kind of extraordinary wisdom.

 The Six Lessons of Wisdom

-We can gain wisdom in two basic ways.
-We learn from experience, or we do things that increase your bandwidth of our awareness.
+We can gain wisdom in two primary ways.
+We can gain wisdom from experience.
+Or we can increase our awareness through study.
 Let’s talk about experience first.

 Wisdom Gained By Experience

 Some people think experience is the only way to gain wisdom, but this true only if you can learn the proper lesson.
-Experience is the hardest way, but sometimes it’s the only way you get the message of the important life lesson.
-Some people keep repeating the same bad experiences, they don’t get the lesson.
+Experience is the most painful way, but sometimes it’s the only way you get the message of life’s essential lessons.
+Some people keep repeating the same bad experiences, and they still don’t get the lesson.

 It’s practical to find what wisdom means to you.
 To do this, we recommend a simple exercise known as automatic writing.
 Here’s a link to describe the process.
 To do this, set the intention with the question, what is wisdom, then find out what your intuition tells you.
 It is often a surprise to find how your intuitive mind can offer.
 You’ll find out how much wisdom is available and how to cultivate it.

 Here’s another opinion.
-Confucius says, thinking is the noblest option.
+Confucius says thinking is the noblest option.
 So, you can increase your wisdom through thinking and contemplating.
 Then the second option is by following the example of others.
-You just have to be careful not to follow the wrong examples.
+You have to be careful not to follow the bad examples.
 Otherwise, you will end up gaining this knowledge through unpleasant experiences.

 Working on yourself is probably the best way to gain wisdom.
 It doesn’t mean you won’t make mistakes.
 However, it will make sure you capitalize on the lesson.
 The best approach to self-development is diverse.
 It should include a range of activities to improve your mind, body, and spirit.